Corona Materials in Cinema 4D — Complete Conversion Guide

 • Marble — 3ds Max procedural marble veins

 Unsupported shaders are logged in the conversion report for manual attention.
 In practice, most archviz scenes use bitmap textures rather than procedural maps, so these rarely appear.
+If you're evaluating other tools, see the MaxToC4D alternative comparison or the broader 3ds Max → C4D tools ecosystem.

 Before & After: Corona Interior Scene